Embedded-Focus/embedded-focus-site/content/english/_index.md

 banner:
   title: "Embedded Focus"
   content: "Ready to lead with strong, efficient processes."
-  slogan: "DevOps for Embedded Systems: <br /> Innovation without compromise"
+  slogan: "DevSecOps for Embedded Systems: <br /> Innovation without compromise"
   quote:  "\"Modern development methods aren't a luxury for software giants—they can be implemented securely and scalably by any team.\""
   button:
     enable: false